 To collect the right information on the right schedule you need to build a simple system.
 Think about where the data is coming from and who will be collecting it.
 Do they easy access to the information and the dashboard?

 Think about how often they should collecting the data and a way to ensure it's collected at the same frequency, consistently for the most accurate outputs.
+Google Analytics can be one of the best ways to gather this data, take a !

 Then you want to build a process around reporting.
 Think of your reporting efforts like you're providing a snapshot of your inbound marketing efforts to someone who ins't involved on a daily basis but needs to understand the overall performance and trends.